Connect with others who understand.

 Fatigue Severity Scale

-Doctors and researchers administer these tools to assess the ways and degree to which fatigue affects people with MS. These measures can be used in studies to help researchers learn whether specific treatments, therapies, or interventions are effective in improving fatigue and its impact on daily life.
+Fatigue is the most common symptom of MS interfering with day-to-day activity.
+Doctors and researchers use these tools to see how fatigue affects people with MS. These measures can be used in studies to help researchers learn whether specific treatments, therapies, or interventions are effective in improving fatigue and its impact on daily life.

-Fatigue measurement tools may help your doctor make specific diagnoses of fatigue that are associated with sleep disorders or depression.
-Correct diagnosis is important because different conditions call for different treatments.
+Tools for the assessment of fatigue may help your doctor make specific diagnoses of fatigue that are associated with sleep disorders or depression.
+Correct diagnosis is important because different clinical presentations call for different management measures.
 Measurement scales can also help evaluate the level of fatigue that may persist during or after treatment.

 Researchers continue to seek more precise methods for analyzing and applying outcome measures of fatigue to health care policy and clinical practice guidelines.